garunski/toolshare/docs/prompt.md

 - ❌ Break existing functionality
 - ❌ Create abstractions not in the plan
 - ❌ Ignore the architectural rules
+- ❌ Use custom scripts - only use `task validate` and root-level TASKs

 ## 🎯 Ready to Start